melo616/MachineLearning/notes/supervisedlearning.md

 - Holdout validations: Assign a subset of examples to be a validation set
 - K fold cross validation: Instead of taking a random subset as a validation set, train k different models and use a different validation set each time, but with the test set set aside and used the same for each.
 Each fold of data will be used by a different model.
 The metrics will be averaged out.
 This elimates the chance ofhaving chosen the most favorable validation set at random.
 - Leave-one-out validation

+The process to develop a model is:
+1. Problem
+2. Hypothesis
+3. Simple heuristic
+4. Measure impact
+5. More complex technique
+6. Measure impact
+7. Tune model
+8. Replace existing technique
+One should be able to describe these steps and the different iterations of your project you went through to reach step 8.
+If you are stuck on step 4, revisit your hypothesis.
+Step 8 should tie back to a tangible business impact.
+This process goes more slowly for companies where it's more expensive and failed experiments can directly affect people's health.